-To use an exchange scheme, you must pull together all the data in the sessions you have just filled, place the data into one program script, and compile the program script into an executable object.
+To use an exchange scheme, you must pull together all the data in the sessions you have specified.
+Place the data into one program script, and compile the program script into an executable object.
 The Create Export Programs (daxch0228m000) session performs all of these actions for export scripts.